lukelbd/ncparallel/README.md

   pids+=($!) # store process IDs in another bash array done

-# Wait for parallel processes to finish, and make sure they were all successful
+# Wait for background processes to finish, and make sure they were all successful
 for pid in ${pids[@]}; do
   wait $pid
   if [ $? -ne 0 ]; then